nhanb/.vim/README.markdown

 time.

 ## Caveats
+- On first startup, run `:BundleInstall` to pull plugins.
 - Expect it to only work smoothly on Unix-like systems with Gvim 7.3 or newer.
 - The use of F-keys will be limited if you run vim on Gnome Terminal, since this terminal emulator maps F1 to its own Help window, and F11 to toggling